Constructive Conflict Initiative

 The challenge those of us with conflict expertise face is, in many ways, similar to the challenge faced by climate scientists 40 years ago.
 At that time, only a few scientists recognized the enormity of the threat posed by increasing concentrations of carbon dioxide in the atmosphere.
 Fortunately, they were wise enough to embark on what has become a decades-long global movement to limit destructive interactions between human society and the atmosphere.
 While these efforts have, obviously, yet to be successful, they have demonstrated that it is possible to mobilize a formidable global response to a common problem.
 They have also demonstrated that a wide range of conflict-related problems can prevent effective action, even when a problem is well understood and there are realistic steps that can be taken to address it.

 At this point, we believe that it is incumbent upon those with a background in the many peace and conflict-related fields to start the process of promoting a large-scale effort to address the many difficult challenges posed by destructive conflict.
-In order to try to initiate such a process, we have drafted what we are calling a Constructive Conflict Statement,** which we are circulating along with this Summary (for those who want the "short version").
-Our initial goal is to simply obtain suggestions for improving and promoting the Statement.
+In order to try to initiate such a process, we have drafted what we are calling a Constructive Conflict Initiative ** which we are circulating along with this Summary (for those who want the "short version").
+Our initial goal is to simply obtain suggestions for improving and promoting the Initiative.
 We are also looking for individuals and organizations who either are currently, or would be willing to become, actively involved in the kind of effort that we are advocating.
-Over the next few months, we hope to generate a wide-ranging discussion of the many complex issues raised by the Statement, along with specific ideas for next-steps projects that would advance the goals implicit in the Statement.
+Over the next few months, we hope to generate a wide-ranging discussion of the many complex issues raised by the Initiative, along with specific ideas for next-steps projects that would advance the goals implicit in the Initiative.
 Where appropriate (and with the authors' permission), we plan to publicly post the comments we receive as part of an effort to broaden the discussion.

 Many people are already working on this, of course, and we hope to hear from them and learn about their efforts.
 But given the enormously complex and difficult nature of these challenges, and the fact that they pervade all societies, it's clear to us that we need an initiative which is comparable in scope to the climate-change movement.
 Such a large and multifaceted effort will have to include basic and applied research, education and training, policy analysis, moral leadership, grassroots political action, and, of course, adequate funding.